Uberspace/lab/source/guide_fittrackee.rst

 Environment variables for Fittrackee
 ------------------------------------

 You need to create the necessary environment variables for Fittrackee.
 You can use the `example file <https://github.com/SamR1/FitTrackee/blob/master/.env.example>`_ as a guide.
 Further explanations can be found in the `Fittrackee documentation <https://samr1.github.io/FitTrackee/en/installation.html#environment-variables>`_.

-For an installation in our system it is important to customize the variables ``HOST`` and ``DATABASE_URL`` as follows:
+Special note: For an installation in our system it is important to customize the variables ``HOST`` and ``DATABASE_URL`` as follows:

 ::